-When markets fall they are bound to get redemptions.
+When markets fall they get redemptions.
 And in order meet the redemptions they must either have cash available or sell investments.

 But when markets are falling liquidity drops as well.
 That means that because investments have to be sold, liquid investments are sold first.
 This selling pressure puts pressure on share prices leading the markets to fall further thus triggering more redemptions.

 Some fund managers plan for such eventualities by keeping a certain amount of liquid investments or by keeping an amount of cash on hand.

 This, as mentioned in one of the points above, leads to investments not necessarily in the fund manager’s best ideas.

 Luckily as a private investor you do not have this problem.